Zentiph/Zentiph/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/zentiph/zen)

+<h2 align="center">Contact Me</h2>

+If you have any questions, comments, or other matters you'd like to speak with me about, feel free to reach out to me at [zentiphdev@gmail.com](mailto:zentiphdev@gmail.com).

 <sub>(Special thanks to my friend [Noah](https://github.com/gamerjamer43) for letting me ~~copy~~ borrow some of his profile formatting!)</sub>